xxshady/relib/docs.md

 ### How to turn off module unloading

-Disable "unloading" feature in relib_host, relib_module and relib_interface crates (no features are enabled by default).
+Disable "unloading" feature in relib_host and relib_module crates (no features are enabled by default).
 If you followed "Getting started" guide or if you use ready-made [template](https://github.com/xxshady/relib-template) you can simply run
 `cargo build --workspace` (without `--features unloading`) to build host and module without unloading feature.

 ## Module alloc tracker